Capitains/tutorial-nemo/3-modifying-the-templates.md

 ```

 We register the file in the directory `templates/main/` and name it `container.html` (See the result [here](templates/main/container.html)) (as we want to modify the template, we need to use the same name).
-Once it is done, we are gonna need to setup Nemo.
+Once it is done, we are gonna need to set up Nemo.

 ### Set-up Nemo